djplaner/memex/journal/todays-note.md

 ## Work

 To do
-- 1002CCJ review for Jaana - including visual design samples
+- 1002CCJ review for Jaana
+  - Modify CSS style (eventually) to Include
+    - Support for accordions
+    - Use of CSS variables to specify colours
+    - Support for colours for different modules
 - 2005CCJ samples

 - Applications